Breastfeeding-Friendly Child Care Designation Program

 Designation Awardees: Child care centers that have been awarded a designation level.

-When a mother breastfeeds her child on-site at a child care center or day care home participating in the Child and Adult Care Food Program (CACFP), that feeding equals one reimbursable meal that can be claimed.
+When a mother breastfeeds her child on-site at a child care center or family child care home participating in the Child and Adult Care Food Program (CACFP), that feeding equals one reimbursable meal that can be claimed.
 View the meal patterns page to learn more.